 The UK taxation system, due to the tax reliefs on offer, effectively encourages charitable giving and it will be interesting to see whether the fall in charitable giving across the world and in the UK is a long-term trend.
 At a time when many charities in the UK have suffered from government cuts to their funding, this is a major concern, especially for all those who depend on the services and support they provide.
 Facilitating charitable giving is an important aspect of the service we provide to our clients; so if you have any further questions on this area, please speak to your adviser.
 As you can see, when it comes to charitable giving, the benefits of being benevolent are both altruistic and financial.

 MIFID II is the latest re-incarnation of European-wide legislation aimed at increasing transparency in markets and providing improved client protection.
 It becomes effective on January 3rd, 2018.
 The main areas in which clients will see a change in the way that they invest, and how Holden & Partners addresses these issues are as follows:

-- Record of conversations – whenever an adviser has a conversation with a client regarding their investments or financial planning strategy, a formal written record of that conversation will be made and the client will be provided with a copy.
+- Record of conversations – whenever your adviser has a conversation with you regarding your investments or financial planning strategy, a recording of that conversation will be made and retained.

 - Transaction reporting – financial planning firms will be required to make a report of all transactions made by clients that fall within the scope of the new legislation.
 To do this all investors will need a Legal Entity Identifier (LEI).